GetUSB.info Logo

 • How the drive is treated

-A flash drive is made up of five primary components: The PCB (printed circuit board) the flash memory, the USB controller, the components and the soldering which holds everything together.
+A USB flash drive consists of five main components: the PCB (printed circuit board), flash memory, USB controller, supporting components, and soldering that holds everything together.

 Printed Circuit Board (PCB)

-This is an image of a four layer USB flash drive by Nexcopy with Micron memory with write speeds of 12MB/s
+Example: A four-layer USB flash drive by Nexcopy with Micron memory offers write speeds of 12MB/s.

 USB Controller